 With sites in Ferrara, Florence, and Rome, the Middlebury School in Italy offers a wide range of environments for academic and cultural immersion.
 Students have the opportunity to enroll directly into an Italian university, taking courses in disciplines ranging from Renaissance literature to biology.

 In Florence, the flagship site of the School in Italy and home of the Middlebury Sede, students take courses at one of our partner institutions: the Università degli Studi di Firenze or the Accademia di Belle Arti.
 In Ferrara and Rome, students take courses at our partner universities, the Università degli Studi di Ferrara and La Sapienza- Università di Roma.
-At all sites, students may attend one Middlebury organized class and also have the option of completing an internship for credit.
+While the School in Italy staff is located in Florence, they make regular visits to Ferrara and Rome throughout the semester.
+At all sites, students in the Advanced Track will attend one Middlebury organized class and also have the option of completing an internship for credit.